bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 57°
-- Mostly Cloudy
+- Overcast
-- 88% humidity
+- 89% humidity
-- 9 mph wind
+- 8 mph wind
-- 86% cloud cover
+- 88% cloud cover
 - 35 AQI 🟩
 - 0.82 inches of rain in the past 24 hours
 - 0.03 inches of rain expected in the next 48 hours